EdgarJaber/SA-for-clogging-code/IJUQ_AGS_23/README.md

 Its main purpose is applying the uncertainty quantification tools (polynomial chaos expansions, Sobol' and HSIC indices) present in the [OpenTURNS](http://openturns.github.io/openturns/latest/contents.html) Python library.

-The /scripts/ folder contains the relevant
+The /scripts/ folder contains the relevant Jupyter notebooks following the order of the article sections and all corresponding plots are found in the /plots/ folder.

+Due to industrial privacy, the data.zip folder is momentarily password protected.
+It can be given upon request by writing me at edgar.jaber@ens-paris-saclay.fr